Potty training, toilet learning… whatever you call it, it usually fills every parent with dread.

 Disclaimer: If you potty trained your child before age three, please know I’m not shaming you.
 This article is written from a place of love and geared towards moms who don’t wait to toilet train early, or whose kiddos aren’t quite ready yet.

-5 Reasons Why You Should Wait to Potty Train Until Age 3
+5 Reasons Why You Should Wait to Potty Train Until the Age of 3

 1. Bladder size